-7.62 For the reasons given above, officers consider that the parameter plans, in addition to the design principles within the DAS, demonstrate that the site can be developed in a way that will deliver a high-quality residential development in accordance with WLP6.1 and the design objectives of the Local Plan and NPPF.
+7.66 For the reasons given above, officers consider that the parameter plans, in addition to the design principles within the DAS, demonstrate that the site can be developed in a way that will deliver a high-quality residential development in accordance with WLP6.1 and the design objectives of the Local Plan, NPPF, and RNP10 of the Reydon Neighbourhood Plan.
+It will also provide areas of open space on site in accordance with WLP1.3 and WLP8.30 of the Local Plan.
 For an outline application, officers consider that an appropriate balance has been struck between providing comfort to the decision-taker that a high-quality design will be delivered, whilst at the same time not stifling designer creativity at reserved matters stage.
 The effort that has been made to fix certain elements of the design approach to guide reserved matters applications also should provide assurance that the site area extending farther west, beyond the allocation, is not just acceptable - but actually allows for any final development design to better integrate into its built and landscape context.
+In making this assessment, officers have had clear regard to the 2021, updated NPPF, and its aspirations for beautiful buildings and places (amongst other things); the National Design Guide; National Model Design Code; and Building for a Healthy Life.
+It is considered that the scheme meets those high-quality design objectives and is a good example of a how a major housing development can be brought forward with good design embedded in an outline scheme to ensure a high-quality outcome at future reserved matters stage.